yavuzsebe/snakemake_project_00/README.md

 # Snakemake Workflow Example for Data Preprocessing and Visualization

 ## Overview
 This project demonstrates a Snakemake workflow for preprocessing and visualizing biological data.
-The workflow automates the steps of data cleaning, statistical analysis, and generating visualizations for datasets stored in the `data/` directory.
+The workflow automates the steps of data cleaning, statistical analysis and generating visualizations for datasets stored in the `data/` directory.

 *Provided data is a traning data and does not contain any real information, thus examples will not make any statistical sense.*